tompreston/notes/notes/debug.md

 - gcc -g
 - gdb
 - valgrind
-- `mount --bind` over files to replace and/or log
+- Replace RO files with `mount --bind`, replace with a shell script to add logging

 # Network and I/O
 - Are we seeing lots of interrupts in `vmstat 1` or /proc/{interrupts,softirqs}